Software-Research-Lab/Paragrid-Generator/README.md

 #### Structural identification option

-1. Check/uncheck **Structure on/off** radio button to switch from structural view mode with layer circles and node points to clear grid view.

-✔️ Note: Use this option to turn on/off structural view mode for saving and generation. **Structure off** condition provides adding of **Center colors on/off** and **Grid colors on/off** presets design option.

-2. Check or uncheck **Hide/Show node units** radio button to hide or display nodes id numbers and count.
+1. Check or uncheck **Hide/Show node units** radio button to hide or display nodes id numbers and count.

-3. Check or uncheck **Hide/Show center link** radio button to hide or display the common center link with circles centers and nodes, and nodes connection.
+2. Check or uncheck **Hide/Show center link** radio button to hide or display the common center link with circles centers and nodes, and nodes connection.

-4. Change numeric up-down number value under **NFA** and **NFB** label to fire neuron index with second layer connections
+3. Change numeric up-down number value under **NFA** and **NFB** label to fire neuron index with second layer connections

 #### Design effect